11. Quick Start for Renesas RISC-V MCU

 export RENESAS_RISCV_LLVM_TOOLCHAIN_PATH="/home/renesas/toolchains/llvm_19.1.7.202501_riscv-elf/bin"

-Smart Configurator can be accessed from the VS Code command palette to create a project for the RISC-V MCU device family.
+For RISC-V MCU family projects, Smart Configurator can be accessed via the “Create Project” view in the “Renesas” tab.
+Please use the following instructions to create and build a project for RISC-V MCU device family.

 Select a [Folder] to create the project.